jkhsjdhjs/maubot-webhook/README.md

 A [maubot](https://github.com/maubot/maubot) plugin to send messages using webhooks.

 ## Features
 - Jinja2 templating
 - JSON support
 - HTTP Basic and Token Bearer authorization

 ## Installation
 Either download an `.mbp` file from the [release assets](https://github.com/jkhsjdhjs/maubot-webhook/releases) or [build one yourself](#building).
 Then, [upload](https://docs.mau.fi/maubot/usage/basic.html#uploading-plugins) it to your maubot instance.

-Furthermore this plugin requires Jinja2 for template rendering.
-But since maubot already depends on Jinja2, you shouldn't have to install it manually.
+Furthermore, this plugin requires Jinja2 for template rendering.
+However, since maubot already depends on Jinja2, you shouldn't have to install it manually.

 ## Usage